espadrine/espadrine.github.com/blog/src/sometimes-rewriting-in-another-language-works.md

 > Sometimes, rewriting in a more suitable language will get you the answer
 > faster than any time spent on optimization or parallelization can give you.

+*(Edit: and, as someone from the Julia thread puts it, sometimes you might not make the same bug in both implementations!)*

 Had I rewritten the code directly instead of spending two hours vainly optimizing Julia code,